Landau pole: Brief history

-According to the classification of Bogoliubov and Shirkov, there are three qualitatively different cases:
+According to the classification of Nikolay Bogolyubov and Dmitry Shirkov, there are three qualitatively different cases:

-Landau and Pomeranchuk tried to justify the possibility (c) in the case of QED and φ^{4} theory.
+Landau and Isaak Pomeranchuk tried to justify the possibility (c) in the case of QED and φ^{4} theory.
 They have noted that the growth of g_{0} in (1) drives the observable charge g_{obs} to the constant limit, which does not depend on g_{0}.
 The same behavior can be obtained from the functional integrals, omitting the quadratic terms in the action.
 If neglecting the quadratic terms is valid already for g_{0} ≪ 1, it is all the more valid for g_{0} of the order or greater than unity: it gives a reason to consider (1) to be valid for arbitrary g_{0}.
 Validity of these considerations at the quantitative level is excluded by the non-quadratic form of the β-function.